salcedoe/MtMdocs/docs/matlabBasics/matlabInterface.md

     ```matlab linenums="1"
     why
     ```
-    Be sure to run repeatedly.
+    Be sure to run this command multiple times.